catseye/Funicular/README.markdown

 Notes
 -----

-The Cat's Eye Technologies Platform is a set of funiculars.
-(TODO explain this.)

 `funicular` is written in Lua 5.1.
 A `Funicularfile` is written in the configuration subset of Lua.

-`funicular` will use `toolshelf` if it is available on the host system, but does not strictly require it.
+`funicular` will use `toolshelf` if it is available on the host system, i.e. if the `TOOLSHELF` env var is set, but does not strictly require it.